 State employees: Each time you make an HSA amount change, you will enter your total desired annual contribution amount in Edison employee self-service (ESS).
 Once a year the state will contribute $250 (single only coverage) or $500 (family coverage) into your HSA account.
 If your coverage effective date is anytime from September 2 through December 31, the state will not contribute any money to your HSA (state and higher education employees) for that year.
 However, if you remain enrolled in the CDHP, then you will receive the state contribution the following January.

-Local education and local government employees: Check with your agency benefits coordinator regarding setting up payroll deduction.
+Higher Education employees: Check with your agency benefits coordinator about setting up payroll deduction.
 Your employer may also contribute money to your HSA.
-Please check with your agency benefits coordinator to find out if there is an employer contribution.
+You can check with your agency benefits coordinator to find out if your employer contributes.